penelopepark/Snake-Game/README.md

 ## **Features**
 ### **Real-time weather updates**
-  - Changing the location in `Main.java` will update the background of the game, according to the weather of the location in real-time.
+  - Changing the location in `MainGame.java` will update the background of the game, according to the weather of the location in real-time.

 ![Screenshot 2024-12-03 003525](https://github.com/user-attachments/assets/1fd1a276-3c11-4078-a03f-4edba4d92cbe)